sahilrajput03/sahilrajput03/book-logs/README.md

 **Quick Links:**
 - Reading Techniques: [Click here](reading-techniques.md)

-**Currently reading:**
-- Grit: The Power of Passion and Perseverance ~ Angela Duckworth ~ [Exerpt](grit.txt)
-- Elon Musk: Tesla, SpaceX, and the Quest for a Fantastic Future ~ Ashlee Vance

 **Business/Startup/Management**
 - No Rules Rules: Netflix and the Culture of Reinvention ~ Erin Meyer and Reed Hastings
-- Rework ~ David Heinemeier Hansson and Jason Fried

 **Code**
 - The Code Book ~ *Simon Singh* [Download](the-code-book.md)